- Fridley HRA

 The HRA is empowered to carry out housing rehabilitation programs and redevelopment projects that create new housing opportunities.
 The HRA also makes use of State and Federal programs to provide housing rehabilitation assistance to those that qualify.
 State programs include the First Time Home Buyer Program, the Minnesota Fix-Up Fund, and the Home Energy Fund.
 The Federal programs include the Community Development Block Grant Program and the HOME program.

-All of the single- and multiple- family programs are administered under contract by the Center for Energy and Environment (CEE), a non-profit agency based in Minneapolis.
+All of the single- and multiple- family loan programs are administered under contract by the Center for Energy and Environment (CEE),a non-profit agency based in Minneapolis.

 Who manages the HRA?

-According to State law, the Mayor with the consent of the City Council, appoints the members of the HRA for a five year term.
+According to State law, the Mayor with the consent of the City Council, appoints the members of the HRA for staggered five-year terms.
 The HRA is composed of five residents who volunteer their time.
 The members attend a regular monthly meeting on the first Thursday of the month as well as other meetings as needed.

 - Member: Gordon Backlund